About ME

 Encouraged by his parents, he received guidance from Soviet art instructors, marking his sole formal training in the arts.
 Consequently, he identifies as a predominantly self-taught artist, shaped by the foundations of his early experiences.

 Art History is a constant touch point in Jake’s art.
 At Brown University, he concentrates in the History of Art and Architecture.
-He draws on this education to infuse his works with reference.
+He draws on this education to infuse his works with references.
 Western Art, particularly early modern paintings, have informed the textures and subject matter within Jake’s pieces.
 Cy Twombly, Jean Dubuffet, Marc Chagall, Naum Gabo, and Helen Frankenthaler among many others are invoked in his recent canvases.
 The artist also draws upon non-Western cannon.
 Islamic book art, the vivid hues of Mesoamerican polychrome sculpture, and the elegant strokes of Japanese calligraphy have contributed to the multilayered essence of Jake's artistic expression.